HarshCasper/Rotten-Scripts/Python/Codechef_Problem_Scrapper/README.md

 1.Chrome Browser

-2.Chromedriver accroding to the version of your chrome browser.Put this in the same directory as your script.
+2.Chromedriver according to the version of your chrome browser.Put this in the same directory as your script.

 3.Some external python libraries which you can get by running the following command:

-pip install -r requirements.txt
+`pip install -r requirements.txt`

 4.And yes, a stable internet connection too.

 After fulfilling the above necessities run the following command:

-python codechef_problem_solver.py
+`python3 codechef_problem_solver.py`

 It will request a problem code from you.